 What Is It Like To Work On A Superyacht!

-First, let’s dive into the awesome benefits of working in the yachting industry before we talk about the not so awesome.
+First, let’s dive into the awesome benefits of working in the yachting industry.

-If you want to work on superyachts, you should get used to the terminology of being referred to as a yachtie.
+If you want to work on a superyacht, you should get used to the terminology of being referred to as a yachtie.
 This is what anyone who works in the industry is referred to as.
-But why do you want to become a yachtie?

 Downsides Of Working On Yachts